DemersonBarros/shitty-crawler/Readme.md

 $ npm start [URL0, ...URLn]
 ```

-I'll not be maintaining this project, in the future proprably I'll make some changes but it isn't guaranteed.
+I'll not be maintaining this project.
+In the future, proprably, I'll make some changes but it isn't guaranteed.